Rynhalt/AlphaAgents/DEMO.md

+# AlphaAgents Demo Guide

+This guide gives product reviewers a quick tour of the prototype and explains how to replay the demo locally now that the hosted preview is paused.

 ## Hosted Preview (paused)

 - The app currently lives at https://alphaagents.onrender.com/ (free Render tier).
 If the service sits idle, Render auto-suspends it and it spins back up on first request.